harvester/docs/docs/install/net-install.md

 ## PXE Installation

-When using the Net Install ISO as the PXE Installation source, please add this kernel parameter when booting the kernel:
+If you decide to use the net install ISO as the PXE installation source, add the following parameter when booting the kernel:

 ```
 harvester.install.with_net_images=true